 Cash and cash equivalents are held to meet short-term cash commitments rather than for investment or other purposes.
 They are readily convertible into a known amount of cash and are subject to an insignificant risk of a change in value.
-Cash and cash equivalents comprise immediately available liquid assets, readily saleable term investments and short-term investments.
-They are measured under the IAS 39 categories to which they belong.
+Cash and cash equivalents comprise immediately available liquid assets, readily realisable term investments and short-term investments.
+They are measured by reference to the IAS 39 categories to which they belong.